-The Human Resources and Compensation Committee is responsible for determining the compensation of the Chairman-CEO and the Deputy Chairman/Group Finance Director, both Executive Directors of the Group.
+The Human Resources and Compensation Committee is responsible for determining the compensation of the Chairperson-CEO and the Deputy Chairperson/Group Finance Director, both Executive Directors of the Group.
 The Human Resources and Compensation Committee operates in conformity with applicable rules and regulations.
-Refer Section 3.2.2 of this Report for further details.